AdobeDocs/campaign-web.en/help/v8/query/query-modeler-overview.md

 ## Query modeler overview {#overview}

-Adobe Campaign Web features a query modeler that lets you filter the database to select a target according to various criteria using information from the database, advanced expressions and operators.

-Adobe Campaign Web features a user-friendly query modeler that simplifies the process of filtering databases to select specific targets based on various criteria.
+Adobe Campaign Web features a query modeler that simplifies the process of filtering databases to select specific targets based on various criteria.
 This includes the use of advanced expressions and operators.
 The query modeler is seamlessly integrated throughout the interface, allowing you to perform filtering operations and build rules with ease:

 * Define target audiences: Specify the population you want to target in your messages or workflows, and effortlessly create new audiences tailored to your needs.
 * Customize workflow activities: apply rules within workflow activities, such as Split and Reconciliation, to align with your specific requirements,